canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

 For example:
 - You can integrate a PLM software to import all the assets (3D, images, CAD information) in Envision Creator,
-- You can load an Envision document (evdoc) that is stored in the PLM software.
+- You can load an Envision document (evdoc) that is stored in the PLM software and also save it in Envision.
 - You can save an Envision document back to the PLM software/Datasource.

 In order to create these functionalities, you'll need to create a Connector between the datasource system and Envision.